tylertitsworth/5th-age-srd/Classes/Druid.md

 ###### Epic Feat

 Until the first time it recharges each full recovery, _wolverine aspect_ is recharge 11+ instead of recharge 16+ for adepts.

-##### Adventurer Feat

-Targets struck by the fear effect also have disadvantage on checks to disengage from you.

 ##### Epic Feat